alex-bochkov/1c-slack-direct-integration/README.md

-# An example of direct integration between 1C:Enterprise and Slack
+# An example of direct integration 1C:Enterprise and Slack
-This example demonstrates two-ways integration between 1C:Enterprise and Slack with passing user data between two systems.
+This example demonstrates the two-way integration of 1C:Enterprise and Slack with the transfer of user data between the two systems.

 There are many ways to build this integration.
-Given the fact that Slack makes calls on the server side, 1C:Enterprise solution must be publicly available.
+Given the fact that Slack makes calls on the server side, the 1C:Enterprise solution must be publicly available.
 One of the ways to reduce security risks is to use AWS Lambda as a request proxy - it implies that the 1C:Enterprise Infobase is running in AWS.
 *This example does not include any security checks or configurations that you must have in place in the production environment.*